quantum-knight07/Firefighter-probem/README.md

 2. Fire spreads to all unprotected neighbours of burning vertices

 The goal is to maximize the fraction of vertices saved (*surviving rate*).

+## Real-World Applications

+The Firefighter Problem models any scenario where a spreading process must be contained with limited intervention resources:
+- **Cybersecurity** — isolating compromised nodes in a network to prevent malware propagation
+- **Infrastructure protection** — protecting critical nodes in power grids or transport networks from cascading failures
+- **Social network influence** — limiting spread of misinformation by targeting key nodes

 ## Proven Results (this project)